 Personal multi-gas detectors are very popular, and for good reason.
-Four gas monitors and five gas monitors allow you to detect the three primary gas hazards: toxic, combustible, and asphyxiant gases, while also giving you the flexibility to customize your sensor configuration to the gas hazards you’ll encounter.
+Four-gas monitors and five-gas monitors allow you to detect the three primary gas hazards: toxic, combustible, and asphyxiant gases, while also giving you the flexibility to customize your sensor configuration to the gas hazards you’re most likely to encounter in your environment.
 With personal multi-gas detectors, you get a lot of coverage in one wearable device.

-When you’re looking for a gas detector to serve your needs, you need to ask two questions: What can the gas detector do, and how can it make your job easier?
+When you’re looking for a gas detector to serve your needs, you need to ask two questions: What can the gas detector do, and how can it make my job easier?

 While there is no “perfect” gas monitor that will detect every possible combination of gas hazards, a multi-gas monitor is a good place to start.

-It’s not enough to simply know the features of what each multi-gas detector can do.
+It’s not enough to simply know what features your multi-gas detector has and what they can do.
 You must be aware of how your gas monitor will be used on the job, and which features will be useful to you.
-By understanding each multi-gas detector and how it can function on site, you get a better understanding of which type of gas monitor you’ll need.
+By understanding each multi-gas detector and how it can function on site, you can better understand which type of gas detector best suits your needs.

 Here, we’ll compare two of our most popular multi-gas detectors: the Ventis® MX4 and the Ventis® Pro5.

 The Ventis MX4 is a reliable four-gas monitor with the portability and size of a single-gas monitor.
 The Ventis MX4 can detect up to four of the following gases simultaneously:

 - Combustible gases and lower explosive limits (LEL)

 The Ventis MX4 is designed to be extremely rugged yet lightweight, making it easy to wear for long shifts.
 You can also customize your run-time with different batteries, personalize your device by selecting alarm thresholds, and enjoy a four-year warranty on the monitor and select sensors.